5 Best Affordable Studio Monitors For Beginners – Updated

 Now let that sink in for a minute.

 If you want to just use your headphones, for now, it’s all good.
 Still a lot better than just using your laptop’s built-in speaker or something.
-However, we are talking about producing industry quality beats here.
+However, we are talking about producing industry quality beats here (don’t forget to use high-quality sound packs to boost the quality).

 If you want to step your game, you need to invest in a pair of monitors at some point.